PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/EggCombined2.md

 Hatch this many boxes of eggs.

-### Egg Step-Count:
+### Egg Cycle:

-The number of steps needed to hatch the eggs.
-Look up the value on Serebii.
+The number of egg cycles needed to hatch the eggs.
+Look up the value on [RotomLabs](https://rotomlabs.net/dex).

 ### Fetches per Batch: